ABOUT CAROLINE STYNE

 Caroline writes about her interests in wine through Styne on Wine, her wine and lifestyle blog.
 She has her hand in producing her own wines: Jules Harrison, a Pinot Noir from Santa Maria Valley, J&H, a un-oaked chardonnay from Napa Valley.
 She has been written about in in GQ, Bon Appetit, Food & Wine, and appears regularly on wine panels for her expertise, including Food & Wine Aspen, Los Angeles Food & Wine Festival, Los Angeles “The Food Event, ”Zagat, and ABC television.

 Caroline and Suzanne are among the most respected restaurateurs in California, and continue to receive praise for their food, beverage programs and service from around the globe.
 Caroline and Suzanne, along with David Lentz – Suzanne’s husband and owner of The Hungry Cat – are co-founders of L.A.
-Loves Alex’s Lemonade,their fundraiser benefiting research for childhood cancer which has raised over $1.5 million since its inception in 2010.
-Caroline has been honored to receive two nominations for Outstanding Restaurateur in 2012 and 2013, both by the James Beard Foundation.
+Loves Alex’s Lemonade,their fundraiser benefiting research for childhood cancer which has raised over $3.7 million since its inception in 2010.
+Caroline has been honored to receive three nominations for Outstanding Restaurateur by the James Beard Foundation.
 In 2014, Caroline was one of a distinguished panel of jurors for the James Beard Foundation that served as the judging authority for the year’s Restaurant Design Awards.

 Caroline, Suzanne and Lucques Catering have been the official caterers for the annual SAG (Screen Actors Guild) Awards for the past four years.
 In 2011 and 2012, Caroline and Suzanne were honored to have been selected to prepare fundraising dinners for both President Obama and First Lady Michelle Obama.